AmishaAgrawal011/foundation/project-ideas/fulfillment-center-mgmt/inv-cycle-count/manager-needs-directed-cycle-count.md

 - Ability to filter by:
   - SKU, category, brand.
   - Location (if facility locations are tracked).
-  - Assignment status (Unassigned, Assigned, Completed).
+  - Assignment status (Created, Assigned, Submitted, Voided).

 ---